Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Results and Discussion

-Figure \ref{chi2kb} shows the results of second order susceptibilities estimated within HRG and MFHRG model.
-Dashed red color corresponds to HRG model estimated which, when compared with LQCD data, overestimates $\chi_B^2$ after $T\sim 150$ MeV.
-In case of MFHRG we fix $K_M=0$ and vary $K_B$ from 0.4 to 0.5 $\text{GeV.fm}^{3}$ in the steps of 0.05.
-We note that as we increase the value of $K_B$ $\chi_B^2$ (top panel) is suppressed at high temperature as compared to ideal HRG model.
-The best fit is observed for $K_B=0.450$ $\text{GeV.fm}^{3}$ (purple curve).
-However, with $K_M=0$, MFHRG overestimates $\chi_Q^2$ (middle panel).
-As we will see later in this section, we need a small but non-zero value of the meson mean-field parameter to get a better agreement with the lattice data as .
-In case of $\chi_S^2$ ideal HRG results are in better agreement with the LQCD results upto $T\sim 160$ MeV.
-MFHRG model slightly underestimates $\chi_S^2$, however, reproduce the general behaviour observed in LQCD.
-This may indicate a need of including hitherto unknown strange resonances in the particle spectrum of HRG model as discussed in Ref.\cite{Bazavov:2014xya}.
+Figure \ref{chi2kb} shows the results of second order susceptibilities estimated within HRG and MFHRG model and compared with LQCD results\cite{Bollweg:2021vqf}.
+Dashed red curve corresponds to HRG model which, when compared with LQCD data, overestimates $\chi_B^2$ after $T\sim 150$ MeV.
+Initially we fix $K_M=0$ and vary $K_B$ from 0.4 to 0.5 $\text{GeV.fm}^{3}$ in the steps of 0.05.
+We note that as we increase the value of $K_B$, $\chi_B^2$ is suppressed at high temperature as compared to ideal HRG model.
+The best fit is observed for $K_B=0.45$ $\text{GeV.fm}^{3}$ (purple curve).
+However, with $K_M=0$, MFHRG overestimates $\chi_Q^2$.
+As we will see later in this section, we need a small but non-zero value of the meson mean-field parameter to get a better agreement with the lattice data.
+In case of $\chi_S^2$, ideal HRG results are in better agreement with the LQCD results up to $T\sim 160$ MeV.
+MFHRG model slightly underestimates $\chi_S^2$, however, reproduces the general behavior observed in LQCD.
+We might get better agreement with of MFHRG with the lattice data if we choose different $K_B$ for strange and non-strange mesons.
+EVHRG model with different hard-core radii of strange and non-strange hadrons have been recently discussed in reference\cite{Motornenko:2020yme}.
+However, this variation in MFHRG will require additional fitting parameter which will make it more complicated and spoils the simplicity of the model.